How long are dogs pregnant? Dog pregnancy & gestation

 The heat cycle lasts for 2 to 3 weeks and is comprised of 3 stages:

-• Oestrus – the second stage can last from 3-to-4 days to 7-to-11 days.
+2. Oestrus – the second stage lasts 9 days on average.
 This is the time of ovulation, when pregnancy is most likely to occur and when the female is most receptive to the male’s advances.

 During this time, you may notice some signs that typically occur when a dog is in heat: